lambdaclass/elixir_riak_core/README.md

 Another example: Think about serving a dataset which you want quick access to, but It's too big to fit in memory.
 We could distribute said files (or file) between Virtual Nodes, use an identifier (say, like an index) hash it and assign it to a Virtual Node.
-Riak fits really well here, as it is scales easily horizontally.
+Riak fits really well here as it scales easily horizontally.
 This last use case is actually explained below.